 Accrued expenses are costs that are incurred in the current period but not paid for until the next period.
 In other words, it’s an expense that the company has benefited from but hasn’t paid for or recorded yet.
 This is why an accrual is recorded as a liability at the end of a period.
 It’s the number of expenses owed to another company.

 There are several types of accrued expenses that a company may record in its financial statements.
 Payable wages, interest, and other expenses like loan interest or taxes can all be considered accrued expenses.

 Payable wages or salaries

-The payable wages or salaries of a company refers to the income that employees are paid for their work.
-The payable salary period may follow a weekly, bi-weekly, monthly or bi-monthly schedule.
-Oftentimes, an organization’s pay period may end before the accounting period, meaning an organization must account for the future pay in the current accounting period.
-So when a company tracks expenses in their financial records, the salary that is expected to be paid to the employee after the accounting period should be recorded as an accrued expense.
+A company’s payable wages or salaries refer to employees’ income for their work.
+The payable salary period may follow a weekly, bi-weekly, monthly, or bi-monthly schedule.
+Oftentimes, an organization’s pay period may end before the accounting period, meaning an organization must account for future payments in the current accounting period.
+So when a company tracks expenses in its financial records, the salary that is expected to be paid to the employee after the accounting period should be recorded as an accrued expense.

 Interest payable refers to any interest expenses (like interest on a loan) that a company has incurred but has not yet paid off.
 An entry in a company’s financial books would need to be adjusted in the future to reflect the change in this type of accrued expense.

 Other expenses—like office rent, utilities, or taxes—that have not yet been paid by a business are also considered accrued expenses since a business has collected liabilities that it has to pay off into the future.

 How is an Accrued Expense Recorded?

 The following examples show how to record an accrued expense under different circumstances:

 - Office supplies received, and there is no supplier invoice as of month-end: Debit to office supplies expense, credit to accrued expenses.